I am packing to attend the North American International Auto Show (#NAIAS) in Michigan on Sunday.

 Yeah, I know.
 I’m crazy for 1) going to Detroit in middle of January, 2) flying in this awful flu season and possibly exposing myself to sick people in a sardine can – a.k.a. air plane.

-But Ford invited me and six other green bloggers from Green Sisterhood (a network I co-founded with Anna of Green Talk.
-More on that later.) – all expense paid – to attend this prestigious event to show us how awesome their energy efficient cars are.
+But Ford invited me and six other green bloggers – all expense paid – to attend a prestigious event to show us how awesome their energy efficient cars are.
 So how can I refuse?
 Besides, this will probably the only chance I’ll ever get in seeing a real car manufacturing factory.
 I know.
 I have no life.

 Anyway, if you get sick with the awful flu and starts coughing while I’m gone, you. have. to. try. this ancient Korean secret – Asian Pear & Honey Remedy.
 Seriously.
 This remedy is the go-to remedy that my grandmother, aunts, and mother used – and still use – for a hacking cough.

 Hope you won’t need this but if you do, make sure to finish it within a day.
 Freshness is the key.

 What is so great about Asian Pears?
 They are low in fat, cholesterol, and sodium – almost zero – but high in Vitamin C and K. No wonder we used it for colds.